lawyermonthly 1100x100 oct2024eb sj lawyermonthly 800x90 dalyblack (1)

 When is the Use of Force Appropriate?

-The use of force is often employed by law enforcement officers and military personnel, and is often a focal point of a criminal case.
-But what is and is not an acceptable use of force according to the law?
+Use of force by police or military personnel is, naturally, highly scrutinised.
+What is and is not an acceptable use of force according to the law?

 We hear from Martyn Bowie, director of Streetwise Safety Training and a use-of-force expert witness, on the laws that govern the use of force in the UK and the friction between these laws and real-world events.